 ”- Despite abundant rains during the summer, some regions in other seasons in India see shortages of drinking water.
 Some years, the problem temporarily becomes too much rainfall, and weeks of havoc from floods”, the photographer Kristian Bertel says.

 Resolutions to water

 A pond is a body of standing water as the photographed Ramkund Pond in Nashik, India and is either natural or artificial, that is usually smaller than a lake.
 They may arise naturally in floodplains as part of a river system, or they may be somewhat isolated depressions.
 They might contain shallow water with marsh and aquatic plants and animals.
 The type of life in a pond is generally determined by a combination of factors including water level regime particularly depth and duration of flooding and nutrient levels, but other factors may also be important, including presence or absence of shading by trees, presence or absence of streams, effects of grazing animals and salinity.
 Ponds are frequently human-constructed.
-In the countryside farmers and villagers dig a pond in their backyard or increase the depth of an existing pond by removing layers of mud during summer season.

 ”- A wide variety of artificial water are classified as ponds and some ponds are created specifically for habitat restoration, including water treatment.
 Others, like water gardens, water features and koi ponds are designed for aesthetic ornamentation as landscape or architectural features.
 Fish ponds are designed for commercial fish breeding and solar ponds designed to store thermal energy.
 Treatment ponds are used to treat wastewater”, the photographer Kristian Bertel says again.